Emergency

 We have a whole of department approach to research with many contributors from medical, nursing and other clinical groups.
 Key contributors include:

-- Dr Julian Stella, Head of Research in the Emergency Department
+- Dr Julian Stella, Co-Director Research in the Emergency Department

 - Nicole Lowry, Research Assistant